fdumontmd/fdumontmd.github.com/source/_posts/2011-11-05-seven-languages-in-seven-weeks-erlang-day-2.markdown

 I have to admit I cannot stand hard coding anything.
 Whenever I have a choice between hard coding and generating coding, I'll pick the latter every single time.

 So for the Tic-Tac-Toe exercise, I wrote code that computes the list of potential victory lines, even though the list for a board of 3 by 3 is much shorter.
-When Tic-Tac-Toe is finally played on 19 by 19 boards (as grown up games tend to be), my code will be ready...
+When Tic-Tac-Toe is finally played on 19 by 19 boards (as [games for grown ups](http://en.wikipedia.org/wiki/Go_(game\)) tend to be), my code will be ready...

 I used a small utility module to transpose a matrix; the code is very similar, and indeed, lifted, from a previous Prolog [exercise](/blog/2011/10/24/seven-languages-in-seven-weeks-prolog-day-3/) (the Sudoku one).